How sustainable is digital?

-The course consists of 2 sprints that are trained in blocks of 2 in a period of 1 day.
+The course consists of 2 sprints that are trained online in blocks of 3 hours over a period of 2 days.
 During the sprints, you and your team will be guided by our trainers.
 In the sprints, you will be introduced to theory, practical examples, useful methods and fun!

-- Afternoon: Re-design a digital product or service according to Sustainable Design Principles.
+- Module 2: Re-design a digital product or service according to Sustainable Design Principles.
 Create your lo-fi prototype and test it among your peers.
 Present your ideas in the group and discuss your key learnings.

 Whom is this course for?